nicole-m-martin/lab-11-pokemon-catcher/README.md

 4. Create a eventListener so 'on click'

 - Increment the 'captured' property of the chosen
 - If the user has played 10 times, redirect to a results page
 - If not, load 3 more pokemon and repeat until they hit 10 plays

-5. Create a getRandomPoke function:
+5. Create a getRandomPoke function: done!

    - use Math.floor(Math.random() \* the pokemon data.length)
    - add findById function to get the correct pokemon

-6. Create a setThreePoke function:
+6. Create a setThreePoke function: Done!

 - adds the random pokemon to the page and increment the number of 'user plays'
 - use a while loop to search through the pokemon array: